Seeing the Next CEO at Gundersen Health System

 A Six-Year Journey

-While it was 2015 when Gundersen needed to name a new CEO to replace Dr. Thompson, the process was set in motion in 2009.
-Gundersen’s HR team, led by chief learning officer Mary Ellen McCartney, working closely with the board of trustees, began ramping up the organization’s succession management efforts.
+When Gundersen needed to name a new CEO to replace Dr. Thompson, the HR team, led by chief learning officer Mary Ellen McCartney, working closely with the board of trustees, began ramping up the organization’s succession management efforts.
 These efforts were informed by a recognition that the organization desired to promote from within, instead of looking outside for the next CEO.

 As a high-performing, physician-led organization, Gundersen felt that hiring from the inside would be the best way to ensure organizational stability and continuity, and preserve its culture of success.